-SpaceX's Dragon spacecraft features a very ingenious trick: after being launched into space, it deploys huge solar panels that open up from the aircraft's body.
-These panels absorb the sun's rays supplying energy to the sensors, communication systems and heating and cooling systems of the spacecraft.
+SpaceX's Dragon spacecraft features a very clever trick: after being launched into space, it deploys enormous solar panels that unfold from the body of the aircraft.
+These panels absorb the sun's rays, providing energy to the spacecraft's sensors, communications systems, and heating and cooling systems.
 To help you understand how it works, take a look at this video.

 An ingenious system, I said.
 And it took a team of engineers to make it work: Brian Ignaut he was one of them.
-"I have been working on SpaceX's collapsible solar panels for six years," he writes, before revealing that he has a side hobby: designing and building foldable, virtually self-assembling origami furniture.
+“I worked on SpaceX's foldable solar panels for six years,” he writes, before revealing that he has a side hobby: designing and building foldable and practically self-assembling origami furniture.

 Self-assembling origami furniture

-What appear to be plain oddly shaped wooden planks are unfolded to transform into folding furniture that sits neatly into place.
-And the user doesn't have to drive in a single nail.
+What appear to be simple, oddly shaped wooden planks are opened to transform into foldable furniture that nestles neatly into place.
+And the user doesn't have to drive a single nail.
 A movement of the hand and voila: lamps, tables, stools and so on come out.
-It's like bringing home a flat cabinet IKEA and mount it in four seconds with your finger.
+It's like taking home a flat cabinet IKEA and mount it in four seconds with your finger.
 Do I get excited?
 TAC!

 From Spacex to carpentry

-Ignaut sniffed out the deal in 2018, leaving Musk's company to move from space to earth.
-Now he focuses on the design, construction and sale of this origami furniture.
-For now, its prices are a bit high, but Ignaut calls it a "temporary necessity".
+Ignaut smelt a deal in 2018, leaving Musk's company to move from space to earth.
+Now he focuses on designing, building and selling this origami furniture.
+For now its prices are a little high, but Ignaut calls it a “temporary necessity”.

 Accessibility is the ultimate goal